whisthq/whist/main-webserver/README.md

 2. Lint your code by running `black .` and `pylint app` from the `main-webserver` directory.
 If this does not pass, your code will fail Github CI.
 NOTE: Depending on where the directory containing your virtual environment is located, `black .` may attempt to lint the source code for all of the packages specified in your requirements files.
 In this case, use the --exclude flag.

-3. Run all test files by running `pytest --no-mock-aws` in the `main-webserver` directory.
+3. Run all test files by running `bash run_tests.sh` in the `main-webserver/tests` directory.
 NOTE: If you have written new functions, make sure it has a corresponding test, or code reviewers will request changes on your PR.

 4. Rebase against `dev` by pulling `dev` and running `git rebase dev`.